amit-kumarh/amit-kumarh.github.io/content/projects/step/index.md

 ## The STEP System
 The system we are developing is smartphone-based to leverage technology that our users likely already own, and has 3 main components:
 1. A phone mount that allows our navigation software to use the phone's LiDAR sensor and camera
-2. A physical controller that employs VoiceOver, allowing the user to control their phone without needing to touch or hold it.
+2. A physical, hand-held controller that employs VoiceOver, allowing the user to control their phone without needing to touch or hold it.
 3. [Clew](http://www.clewapp.org/), an application developed by a research group at Olin College of Engineering and adapted for use with our system.

 {{<img src="images/block.png" sizes="(min-width: 35em) 700px, 100vw" caption="Overview of the STEP system">}}